Detail of outcome

 Detail of feedback received

 Parliament appointed a technical assessor to summarise the comments received in response to this consultation.
-The summary report can be viewed on Parliament’s website: High speed rail (London to West Midlands) Bill: summary of issues raised by comments on the environmental statement (PDF, 6331KB)
+See the summary report on Parliament’s website (PDF, 6331KB).

 Responses to the consultation from organisations, elected representatives and individuals that did not request confidentiality have been published.